majorsilence/CrystalCmd/Readme.md

 > After some experimentation, a workaround was to create the fonts folder in the AdoptOpenJDK JRE (jre\lib\fonts) and copy a single font file from the **Linux msttcorefonts** mentioned above into the newly created fonts folder.
 My document uses all Arial font, but it doesn't seem to matter what font file is in the fonts folder.
 I copied Webdings.ttf.
 The file does have to be a real font file.
 I tried making a dummy text file and rename it to Webdings.ttf, but the NPE occurred with the dummy font file.
 >
 > Once a real font is copied to jre\lib\fonts, The PDF is created just fine with the Arial font embedded.
-It seems that there just has to be a one real font at jre\lib\fonts to get started, and then crjava/AdoptOpenJDK will eventually use fontconfig to find the correct Windows font.
+It seems that there just has to be one real font at jre\lib\fonts to get started, and then crjava/AdoptOpenJDK will eventually use fontconfig to find the correct Windows font.

 Copy a file from